Yilin-Yang/vim-markbar/README.md

 mark-motions`), while "backtick-like" behavior moves the cursor to the exact line and column of the mark.
 See `:help 'a` for details.

+If opened by accident, the peekaboo markbar can be closed by pressing `Escape`.

 #### Navigating the Peekaboo Markbar
 You can scroll the peekaboo markbar using standard vim keymappings, provided that they don't collide with markbar mappings (e.g. `Ctrl-D` will scroll down